Ove Lundby

-Lars Ove Lundby (born 21 September 1953) is a retired Swedish boxer who competed at the 1972 and 1976 Summer Olympics.
+Lars Ove Lundby (born 21 September 1953) is a Swedish retired boxer who competed at the 1972 and 1976 Summer Olympics.
 Lundy benefited from a very favorable draw in the 1976 Olympic tournament, getting two byes and a walkover win.
 Without having to compete against anyone, he advanced into the quarterfinals.
 In his opening bout, he lost to Simion Cutov of Romania by unanimous decision.